holladileep/lambda-serverless-py/README.md

 ### Create an IAM Role

-Create an IAM Role on your AWS account called `lambda_basic_execution` with the `LambdaBasicExecution` policy attached.
+Create an IAM Role on your AWS account called `lambda_basic_execution` with the follwing policies attached

+- `LambdaBasicExecution`
+- `AmazonS3FullAccess`
+- `AmazonDynamoDBFullAccess`

 ### Clone